 New Jersey Road Defect Car Accident Attorneys

 If you were injured in a road defect accident, you may not know who to turn to or what steps to take first.
-The New Jersey car accident attorneys at Brach Eichler Trial Lawyers can guide you through the process to ensure you receive the maximum compensation available.
+The New Jersey car accident attorneys at Brach Eichler Injury Lawyers can guide you through the process to ensure you receive the maximum compensation available.

 When asked to think about a typical car accident, you may picture in your head a rear-end collision or a distracted driver crashing into another car.
 Automatically you think of two drivers, one perhaps engaging in negligent driving behavior, leading to a serious accident and debris scattered on the roadway.